CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Introduction

 While LLMs are inherently well-suited for FE, existing methods overlook the critical synergy with Hyperparameter Optimization (HPO) of the downstream ML model.
 In modern AutoML, HPO is predominantly driven by Bayesian optimization (BO) due to its sample efficiency and uncertainty modeling~\cite{divbo_shen2022divbo,optdivbo_poduval2024cash,rb_li2020efficient}.
 Consequently, most LLM-based FE methods that aim for end-to-end performance must attach a BO-based HPO module.
-Because the two optimizers are heterogeneous and operate over differently represented spaces, they typically fall back to a greedy sequential routine—first optimizing FE under a fixed model, then tuning hyperparameters on the frozen features (Figure~\ref{fig:teaser}, center)~\cite{caafe_hollmann2023large,octree_nam2024optimized,ellm_gong2025evolutionary,autokaggle_li2024autokaggle}.
+Because the two optimizers are heterogeneous and operate over differently represented spaces, they typically fall back to a greedy sequential routine—first optimizing FE under a fixed model, then tuning hyperparameters on the frozen features (Fig.~\ref{fig:teaser}(b))~\cite{caafe_hollmann2023large,octree_nam2024optimized,ellm_gong2025evolutionary,autokaggle_li2024autokaggle}.
 This greedy strategy ignores the strong dependency between feature representation and model capacity.
-In contrast, traditional methods (e.g., Auto-sklearn~\cite{auto-sklearn_feurer2022auto}) naturally enable joint optimization by enforcing a homogeneous search space (Figure~\ref{fig:teaser} left).
-This creates a ``capability-integration paradox'': LLMs excel at feature exploration but struggle to integrate seamlessly with parameter tuning.
-To combine LLM-based FE with BO-based HPO without reverting to greedy decoupling, we advocate an \textbf{interleaved} optimization, which raises two further challenges: \emph{\textbf{C2: Collaborative FE--HPO optimization.} How can we jointly optimize LLM-based FE and HPO in a coupled manner, rather than optimizing each in isolation?} and \emph{\textbf{C3: Task-adaptive scheduling.} How should we allocate budget between FE and HPO, given that their marginal utility varies across tasks?}
+In contrast, traditional methods (e.g., Auto-sklearn~\cite{auto-sklearn_feurer2022auto}) naturally enable joint optimization by enforcing a homogeneous search space (Fig.~\ref{fig:teaser}(a)).
+This creates a ``capability-integration paradox'': LLMs excel at FE exploration but lag behind traditional methods in FE--HPO coupling.
+To couple LLM-based FE with BO-based HPO, we advocate an \textbf{interleaved} optimization, which raises two further challenges: \emph{\textbf{C2: Collaborative FE--HPO optimization.} How can we jointly optimize LLM-based FE and HPO in a coupled manner, rather than optimizing each in isolation?} and \emph{\textbf{C3: Task-adaptive scheduling.} How can we allocate budget between FE and HPO according to their task-specific utility?}